vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 13. Number of slots decreased (<a name="0069-VCBS-052" href="#0069-VCBS-052">0069-VCBS-052</a>):
   * Setup a network with 7 Tendermint validators, self-delegate to them (set the parameter `network.validators.tendermint.number` to 5, set the `network.validators.ersatz.multipleOfTendermintValidators` parameter to 0 so there are no ersatz validators allowed).
   * Decrease the number of tendermint validators to 5.
-  * Verify that in each of the following two epochs, the validator with the lowest score is demoted to Ersatzvalidator and an Ersatzvalidator is demoted to p[endiong
+  * Verify that in each of the following two epochs, the validator with the lowest score is demoted to Ersatzvalidator and an Ersatzvalidator is demoted to pending

 14. Number of Ersatzvalidators increased (<a name="0069-VCBS-053" href="#0069-VCBS-053">0069-VCBS-053</a>):